brightbytes/sql-cms/README.md

     # You must supply these.
 (Most folks already have these set up globally in their env.)
     AWS_ACCESS_KEY_ID=<your access ID here>
     AWS_SECRET_ACCESS_KEY=<your secret access key here>

-    # I have these globally in my ENV, and they may be necessary for something I haven't run into yet ... but I suspect not
-    AWS_ACCOUNT_ID=<your account ID here>
-    AWS_REGION="us-west-2"

     # Only set these if you need to run Workflows on Redshift
     REDSHIFT_HOST=